tireddy2/Hybrid-KEM-with-COSE-JOSE/draft-reddy-cose-jose-pqc-hybrid-hpke.md

 # Key Management

-In HPKE JWE Key Encryption, when encrypting for multiple recipients, the algorithms used to encrypt the Content Encryption Key (CEK) MUST individually support post-quantum algorithms.
-This requirement applies whether using a PQC KEM or a Hybrid PQ/T KEM.
-Ensuring post-quantum security mitigates the risks posed by quantum attacks, which would compromise traditional cryptographic schemes.
-This means that if one recipient requires a post-quantum algorithm (such as a PQC KEM or a PQ/T Hybrid KEM), traditional algorithms (such as ECDH-ES) MUST NOT be used for any recipient.
-This ensures that the entire encryption system maintains resilience against quantum attacks.
+In HPKE JWE Key Encryption, when encrypting the Content Encryption Key (CEK) for multiple recipients, all recipients must use algorithms that support post-quantum cryptographic methods if any recipient requires post-quantum security.
+This applies to both PQC KEMs and Hybrid PQ/T KEMs.
+If one recipient uses a post-quantum algorithm, traditional algorithms (such as ECDH-ES) MUST NOT be used for any recipient.
+Allowing even one recipient to use a traditional algorithm while others use post-quantum algorithms would compromise the overall security of the system, as the traditional algorithm would remain vulnerable to quantum attacks.
+This requirement ensures that the encryption scheme is fully resistant to quantum threats across all recipients.

 # Security Considerations